 An article published in the World Journal of Gastroenterology cited how “an increase in physical activity has positive long-term effects on IBS symptoms and psychological symptoms”. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4294172/

-Did you know that a good night sleep will also help our internal clock regulate our digestive system?
-Offer your students a gentle, lying down yoga with slow breathing practice before they go to bed, and not only it will work like magic for letting go of their day but it will also encourage the emptying of the bowels in the morning.
+- Sleep.
+Did you know that a good nights sleep will also help our body’s internal clock regulate our digestive system?
+Offer your students a gentle, lying down yoga practice with slow breathing before they go to bed. , Not only it will work like magic for letting go of the day but it will also encourage the emptying of the bowels in the morning.

 Here is an example of a schedule that I introduced to one of my students with IBS:

 - Wake up at the same time every day